What’s it like to be in counselling?

 For this reason, counsellors are expected to be in clinical supervision for all of their work.

-The supervisor is bound by the same rules of confidentiality as I am.
+The supervisor is bound by the same rules of confidentiality as I am and never gets to know your identity.

 What if you are not happy with the me as a counsellor?